Get Help from Bob Vila

 - Inspirational Photo Galleries

 The good news: Bats are not aggressive.
 The bad news: If there are bats in your house, it’s only a matter of time before their waste begins to pose a serious problem.
 Health concerns aside—and there are indeed viable health concerns—bat droppings and urine can actually destroy wood and other building materials, gradually compromising the structural integrity of your home.
 So even if you are not skittish and don’t mind the idea of bats dwelling under your roof, there are very good, wholly rational reasons to act fast.
-Follow the steps outlined below to get rid of bats and prevent them from returning.
+Follow the steps outlined below about how to get rid of bats and prevent them from returning.

 Familiarize yourself with local laws.
 In most states, bats are a protected species, which means that it’s illegal to kill them.
 One humane approach is to install a bat house on your property prior to evicting your unwanted guests.
 Chances are that once barred entry to your home, the bats would take up residence in the new accommodations you’ve prepared for there.
 From there, you could count on the bats to continue their beneficial service of eating the insects on your property.